S3-working-group/s3-practical-guide/docs/all.md

 <div class="card summary"><div class="card-body">Break agreements when you are certain the benefit for the organization outweighs the cost of waiting to amend that agreement first, and take responsibility for any consequences.
 </div></div>

-Breaking <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a> is sometimes **necessary** but may come at a **cost** to the community.
+Breaking <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed-upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a> is sometimes **necessary** but may come at a **cost** to the community.

 Be accountable: